Abinaya-K/Arnowa_Task/README.md

 # Task A
 I have done visualization using POWERBI.
 Have uploaded both POWERBI Document and PDF.
-Open in POWERBI for interative dashboard.
+Open in POWERBI for interactive dashboard.

 # Task B
 I have done Queries in Microsoft sql Server management Studio